btantlinger/wp-plugin-base/README.md

 # WordPress Plugin Base

+>
+> **⚠️Please Note: This library is currently in early development and is NOT suitable for production use.**
+>
+> **It is not advised to deploy plugins built with this library to production WordPress sites until a stable version is released.**

 A modern WordPress plugin base that provides a solid foundation for creating well-structured, maintainable WordPress plugins.
 This library uses a service-based architecture with dependency injection, organized hook management, and clean separation of concerns.

 ## Overview